brijr/craft/README.md

 }
 ```

 By using this system it will also take care of dark mode coloring/styling.
 To add darkmode to your application add a [theme provider and theme toggle](https://ui.shadcn.com/docs/dark-mode/next).

+To find color schemes check out this tool provided by shadcn: [ui.shadcn.com/themes](https://ui.shadcn.com/themes) or [ui.jln.dev](https://ui.jln.dev/).

 ## Getting Started